rsolomo/hpipe/README.md

 - browse to http://localhost:8000
 - type some text at the prompt, and watch it show up on your browser

-You can also pipe streams to it.
+You can also pipe streams to it and choose an alternative listening address.
-Example: `tail -f example.log | hpipe`
+Example: `tail -f example.log | hpipe -a 0.0.0.0`